guiyunbao/geospatial-benchmark/README.md

-# Benchmark geospatial query speed on NoSQL(-like) databases
+# Benchmark geospatial query performance on NoSQL(-like) databases

 ## Test Environment